 For fast-moving clouds, 10 seconds will blur their motion.
 If the clouds are moving very slowly, then my shutter speed may be more than 1 minute.

-When photographing at slow shutter speeds, I use a tripod to stabilise my camera.
+When photographing at slow shutter speeds, I use a tripod to stabilize my camera.
 I also use the built-in timer of 2 seconds, so I’m not shaking my camera when I push the shutter button.

 I set my camera to “bulb” mode for this image at sunrise in Busch Conservation Area near St. Louis, Missouri.
 It allowed me to take photos longer than 30 seconds.

 I used a remote control to open my shutter for 107 seconds.
 This allowed me to blur the clouds.

 I’ve been talking about my ideal shutter speeds as if they are possible in every lighting condition.
 They aren’t.

 On sunny days, there is too much light to set my shutter speed at 1/10th of a second to blur the motion in waterfalls, for example.
 The camera will let in too much sun, and the image will be much too bright.

 If I want to blur the motion of a waterfall on a sunny day, I need some help.
 I need a neutral density (ND) filter.
 ND filters cut the amount of light coming into my camera.
 This allows me to choose camera settings for darker conditions.

 Standard ND filters, measure in f-stops, are 3-stop, 6-stop and 10-stops.
 The more stops there are, the less light gets into the lens.
 You can even stack filters on top of each other if you don’t mind losing a bit of image quality.
 I use the type of filter that screws onto the front of my lens, though there are other systems.

 If you look at my camera settings, there is nothing that tells you whether I used an ND filter or not.

 That way, you don’t have to slow down the shutter and stop down f-stop too much to get the correct